-- Adaptive Behavior Treatment by Protocol by Technician; - Family Treatment Guidance (also known as "Family Adaptive Behavior Treatment Guidance.")
+• Adaptive Behavior Treatment by Protocol by Technician;

+• Family Adaptive Behavior Treatment Guidance (service previously titled Family Behavior Treatment Guidance.)

 Assessment: ABA services are based on an assessment which identifies functional relationships between behavior and the environment, including contextual factors, establishing operations, antecedent stimuli, contributing and controlling consequences, and possible physiological or medical variables related to challenging behaviors or situations.
 The assessment is further composed of the following elements: